dchry/dropout-nnunet-flair-t1/README.md

 pip install -e .

 ```
 This repository is based on the nnUNet v2 model (https://github.com/MIC-DKFZ/nnUNet), so we follow their data convention for model training.
-The training and test data should be organized as follows:
+The training and test data should be organized as shown below.
+We are using the following convention: FLAIR=0000, T1w-pre=0001, T1w-post=0002, T2w=0003.
+A sample dataset.json is included in our repo.

 ```
 data/